alexeves/pwa-service-worker/README.md

 }
 ```

-(Note, whilst the registration code will run on every visit, the browser will know if already registered and so subsequent calls will not be a drain on bandwidth)
+Note, whilst the registration code will run on every visit, the browser will know if already registered and so subsequent calls will not be a drain on bandwidth.
+Once it has been registered and subsequently activated in the browser, it can handle any `fetch` events when the user next visits the site from that browser.
+Effectively, once activated, the ` navigator.serviceWorker.register()` method is a no-op method, and whilst it will still be called, it needn't be.

+The service worker intercepts requests _before_ the request for any pages under its scope are sent to the server.

 Add the above registration code to `./src/index.js`, include that js from `index.html` and run in browser.
 In Chrome Tool, go to Application tab, and see that the service worker has registered with success.